Aryaan03/Independent-Study/Blog.md

 - Development of more inclusive speech recognition technology

 The transition from Svarah to our new UF-focused dataset represents a significant step toward creating more accurate and inclusive ASR systems for Indian English speakers.
 By addressing the limitations of previous datasets and implementing a more structured collection methodology, we're building a foundation for better speech recognition technology.

+## Join Our Research: Help Improve Speech Recognition for Indian Accents
+As our distribution analysis shows, we need more diverse and natural speech samples to build better ASR systems.
+If you are of Indian origin and would like to contribute to making speech technology more inclusive, we welcome your participation in our research.

+### How You Can Help
+You can participate in our data collection by taking a brief survey that includes:

+- Recording natural speech samples
+- Providing demographic information
+- Sharing your linguistic background

+The survey takes approximately 7-10 minutes to complete, and your contribution will help develop more accurate speech recognition systems for Indian English speakers.

+###Participation Requirements

+- Must be of Indian origin
+- Comfortable speaking English
+- Access to a quiet environment and a working microphone
+- Willing to provide anonymous demographic information

+To participate in this research and help make speech technology more inclusive, please visit: [Survey Link](https://ufl.qualtrics.com/jfe/form/SV_bsypey1tUeqAic6)
+<br> Your participation will be completely voluntary and confidential, contributing to the development of more accurate and inclusive speech recognition technology.